 Clarity

 Create an encouraging environment and make the person feel welcome.
-Create a stimulating sanctuary.
+You can create a stimulating sanctuary.
 Move on to clarifying their goals.
 Ask them:

 “What are your goals?
 What are the real results you want to achieve?
 What is your picture of success?”